lohanspies/ixo-assistant-playground/README.md

-## Rasa Chatbot Playground for Custom Action Development Environment for IXO Assistant
+## Rasa Chatbot Playground - A Custom Action Development Environment for IXO Assistant

 Rasa Chatbot Playground for Custom Action Development Environment for IXO Assistant to help developers who want to develop custom actions for the IXO assistant through an easy to use playground.
 <div style="text-align: center;">